Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Slope

-Soil
+Soil / Drainage

-Check drainage by digging a 12" hole and filling with water β€” it should drain within 2 hours.
-Use USDA Web Soil Survey for free soil type data.
-You can improve bad soil; you can't easily fix waterlogged land.
+Dig a 12-inch hole, fill with water.
+It should drain within 2 hours.
+Use the USDA Web Soil Survey for free soil-type data.
+You can improve bad soil; you cannot easily fix waterlogged land.

 Water